siran/writing/posts/_drafts/Flat Rotation Curves from Azimuthal Stress in an Energy-Flow Ontology.md

   of galactic closures,
 - the relation, if any, between this stress mechanism and the baryonic Tully-Fisher law,
+- a direct derivation of the weak scalar $\eta_{\mathrm{gal}}$ from the full axisymmetric source stress, rather than inferring it from the slow-mode radial load,
-- and the corresponding lensing calculation.
+- and the non-ideal corrections from finite disk thickness, disk truncation, and non-axisymmetric structure.

 So the present result should be read narrowly and exactly:

-> flat galactic rotation curves can be recovered, in this ontology, from the
+> flat galactic rotation curves, together with the corresponding logarithmic
+> lensing law of the same outer regime, can be recovered in this ontology from
-> surviving azimuthal stress of organized co-rotating transport in an extended
+> the surviving azimuthal stress of organized co-rotating transport in an
-> axisymmetric disk.
+> extended axisymmetric disk.

-## 9. Final statement
+## 10. Final statement

 The correct collective object for a rotating galaxy is not the scalar monopole of a compact random aggregate.
 It is the stress tensor of an extended organized